mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 `Body + Willpower + the rating of any protective gear/systems`; each Effect reduces the toxin’s Power by 1 point.
 If the Power is reduced to zero, the toxic substance takes no effect; otherwise, apply the effect depending on the remaining Power level.

-### Edge Points
+### Edge

 Edge is a character’s luck, the favor of the gods, that unexplainable factor that allows her to beat the odds.
 A character’s Edge attribute represents the number of Edge points a character has to spend during gameplay.
 Edge points can be used for a wide range of benfits, each noted below.
-Edge points that are spent are temporarily unavailable (see Regaining Edge, below)—luck will only take you so far.
-Note that a character’s Edge attribute never actually changes, even when Edge points are spent, unless the character permanently burns Edge (see Burning Edge)

-Humans can have 7 **maximum** edge (8 with lucky), other metatype the **maximum** is 6 without the Lucky Quality.

-Spent Edge refreshes every game session.
-Or whenever the GM says it does.

-On a long rest you get 1 Edge back.

-Burnt Edge is gone.
-You have to buy more with Experience.

-#### Spending Edge

-A character can only spend Edge points on her own actions; she cannot spend it on behalf of others (except when engaged in a “teamwork” test).
-You can only use Edge once on any test/roll or challenge.
-If you spent a point of Edge for extra dice and rolled a critical glitch anyway, for example, you cannot use Edge to negate that critical glitch since you have already applied Edge to that test.

-Spending Edge can do the following, players choice:

-- Blitz!: Spend 1 Edge and get your Edge Rating in Bonus Effect to spend on this test.
-- Seize the Initiative: Jump to the top of the initiative order.
-A character cannot both Blitz and Seize the Initiative in the same combat round.
-- Dead Man’s Trigger: When reduced to 0 Physical Health or about to die, you immediately regain half your Physical Health.
-This can only be used once per Breather or Long Rest (5 minutes / 6 hours).
-- Close Call: Either negate the effects of one glitch or turn a critical glitch into a glitch.
+Edge points come in a pool of Edge Dice.
+Your Edge Attribute lets you know how many Edge Dice you have to spend.

+Spending an Edge Point adds a D6 to your dice, you add this dice to your total and your Effect.
+The most Edge that can be spent on a roll is equal to the Skill Rating in the Test being rolled.

+So if you had an Edge of 4, and a Firearms of 3.
+You could add up to 3 Dice from your Edge Pool on a Firearms Test because thats the Rating of your skill.
+You can spend Edge **before** you rolle but not after.
+You can spend Edge on any Test in the game.

-#### Burning Edge
+#### Refreshing your Edge Pool

-In certain drastic situations, even spending Edge may not be enough.
-A character can choose to burn a point of Edge permanently reducing his Edge attribute by 1 for one of the following effects:

-- Crits and Things: Burn 1 Edge to get +10 Bonus Effect.
-- Not Dead Yet: When facing death you somehow survive.
-You still take all the negative effects of what happened such as lost limbs, you are just not dead.
-You are not dying either, you are stable.

-#### Bonus Effect

-This comes up in some situations.
-Bonus effect is just like regular Effect.
-It is the same as having another D6 with the number of Bonus Effect on the dice, it adds to your total **and** to your overall effect.
-Bonus Effect are applied to the Net Effect after it is calculated.
-As a rule no one can get more than two Bonus Effect in a single round unless triggered by a mechanic like spending Edge, or rolling a Nat 18.

-It will always come up in combat as you are looking to see who has the tactical advanatage in the fight, that person will get a Bonus Effect to spend for each tactical advanatage they have.
-For example if your Defense Rating is higher than their Attack Rating.
-Whoever has the advantage will get a Bonus Effect for every 4 points of Advantage they have.

-Oda is attacking an Eye-Fiver.
-Here we compare the Attack Rating of the Ares Predator VI (8) to the Defense Rating of the Eye-Fiver (4; Body 3, + 1 for leathers) and see that Oda has a difference of **4 or more greater**, giving Oda one Bonus Effect.

-Next, we check out the situation.
-It’s nighttime in a dimly lit alley because Oda wanted to get them all bunched together and take advantage of the low-light vision on his cybereyes, which the gangers don’t have.
-This gives a second Bonus Effect to Oda.

-Finally, we look at any other elements that might help either side.
-None are present, so the process moves on and Oda has 2 Bonus Effect.

-> This is how we handle Advanatage in Sixfinity by giving out Bonus Effect.
-Instead of re-rolls and extra dice.
-There is not a concept of "Disadvantage" because the other side having Bonus Effect and you not getting any is a Disadvantage however some things can prevent you from getting Bonus Effect eliminating things like Burning edge for Crits and Things.
+- All of your Edge come back after a night of rest (Long Rest)
+- If you take a Short Rest (1 hour) you get Half your Edge back you can do this once her pay.

 ### Individual Rule Sections